JustSittinHere/wdio-selenoid-standalone-service/README.md

 __Note:__ You might notice we pull the version of selenoid with VNC enabled.
 To take advantage of this, please check out the [wdio-selenoid-ui-service](https://github.com/JustSittinHere/wdio-selenoid-ui-service) for more information.

+## Benefits of Selenoid

+* Quickly change browser versions without having to install any software
+* Consistent execution environment between local and CI
+* Video Recording of all tests
+* VNC "Live View" support to view the tests as they run, even on a headless ci server
+* Specify any screen resolution and timezone without changing your system setup

 ## Installation

 Before starting make sure you have [Docker](https://www.docker.com/) installed